FactoryXCode/MfPack/MfPack/Proxy Servers/FxServe/README.md

 Several viewers behind one NAT gateway share one public IP, so increase the allowances if that is common for your audience.
 The existing `MaxConnections` setting also caps the total number of active WAN requests, regardless of source.

+### Configuration reload

+FxServe watches the selected `FxServe.ini` while it runs.
+After the file has remained unchanged for one second, FxServe loads and validates the entire new configuration.
+Invalid settings are logged and ignored; the current listeners and configuration remain active.

+A valid change restarts the LAN and, when enabled, WAN listeners inside the same FxServe process.
+This applies every setting, including addresses, ports, routes, logging, protection, and WAN/TLS options.
+Existing requests are closed during the restart, so clients may see a brief interruption and reconnect normally.
+If the new listener configuration cannot start—for example because a new port is already occupied—FxServe attempts to restore the previous configuration.

 For `MfWebCamStreamer`, requests to `/WebCam/live.json` carrying a `viewer` query value update an in-memory presence registry. `/WebCam/viewers.json`